 Who is responsible for people analytics?

 Approaches differ across organisations and sectors with businesses developing individual approaches to how they conduct people analytics.
-Large organisations often build their own central people analytics team to own and manage the people analytics process and provide insights to customers/users in the business.
-Some organisations prefer to base individual HR analysts within small centres of expertise to explore specific concepts (for example, the impact of L&D activity may be based in the L&D team) and deliver outputs from a decentralised model.
+Large organisations may centralise analytics capabilities.
+This enables them to own and manage the people analytics process and provide insights to customers/users in the business.
+Some organisations prefer to base individual HR analysts within small centres of expertise to explore specific concepts and deliver outputs from a decentralised model.
 Others prefer to outsource analytics to external experts who can use HR data to provide insights and guidance from an independent expert perspective.

 Organisations tend to move between approaches according to their HR operating model.
 As such, different combinations of people analytics, technology and management can co-exist at one time.